ONCache: A Cache-Based Low-Overhead Container Overlay Network

-\textbf{Veth pair.} Containers run applications in individual namespaces and use veth pairs~\cite{veth} to forward packets between the host namespace.
-Traversing veth pairs incurs overhead, which includes the transmit queuing overhead on the sender veth and the software interrupts scheduling overhead on the receiver veth.
-In Cilium, the veth pair traversing overhead can be eliminated on the ingress path using \verb|bpf_redirect_peer|~\cite{redirectpeer}, but it still exists on the egress path~\cite{ebpfhostrouting}.
-Veth pair takes up 6\% and 4\% time on the egress path and the ingress path.
+\textbf{Veth pair*.} Containers run applications within individual network namespaces and employ veth pairs~\cite{veth} to connect with the host namespace.
+Traversing veth pairs incurs overhead, which includes transmit queuing on the sender veth and software interrupt scheduling on the receiver veth.
+In Cilium, although the overhead of traversing veth pairs can be mitigated on the ingress path through bpf (Berkeley Packet Filter) redirect~\cite{redirectpeer}, it still exists on the egress path~\cite{ebpfhostrouting}.

-\textbf{Open vSwitch.} The container packets need to be L2/L3 forwarded.
-The forwarding data path varies in different overlay network implementations.
-For example, Antrea uses OVS, Flannel uses Linux bridge and Cilium uses bpf redirect.
-Except for bpf redirect, all the forwarding data paths incur more or less forwarding overhead.
-Besides, there can also be packet filtering and packet mangling on the forwarding data path, which incur additional overhead.
-In Antrea, OVS takes up 17\%/19\% time on the egress/ingress path, respectively.
+\textbf{OVS*.} OVS filters packets and intra-host routes packets between containers and the host interface.
+These filtering and routing actions are described by flows.
+The overhead in OVS can be categorized into connection tracking, flow matching, and action execution.
+Despite OVS employing a cache to expedite flow matching~\cite{15-ovs}, connection tracking still consumes a substantial amount of CPU time.
+Cilium implements similar functionalities as OVS in eBPF~\cite{ciliumebpf}.
+However, the overall eBPF execution time is similar to that of OVS.

-\textbf{Host network stack.} Tunneling protocols encapsulate L2 frames and VXLAN header within L4 UDP datagrams\footnote{We take VXLAN as an example.
+\textbf{VXLAN\footnote{We take VXLAN as an example in following discussion.